 Improve the Customer Experience

-Not only does collecting and using consumer data help expand the business, but it provides value for the consumer as well.
+Not only does collecting and using consumer data help expand the business, but it also provides value for the consumer.
 Using this information helps gym owners get to know their customers on a more personal level and provide them with services that meet their needs.
 The result is an overall improved customer experience that raises the reputation of the gym and fosters member retention and gym loyalty.

 Increase Member Acquisition with an Expanded Reach